Understanding Money

 What Is the Federal Reserve?
 Explained for Kids

-The Federal Reserve controls how much money exists in America.
-Your kid has never heard of it, but it affects their life every day.
-Here's how to explain it.
+The Federal Reserve influences money and credit in America.
+Your kid has probably never heard of it, but it affects prices, borrowing, and saving.

 Bitcoin vs. the Dollar: Explained for Kids